voxel51/platform-sdk/examples/platform-demo/README.md

 ## Deploying to the platform

-To deploy your working analytic, you must first save it as a `.tar.gz` file so that you can upload it to the platform:
+To deploy your analytic to the Platform, you must first save the Docker image as a `.tar.gz` file:

 ```shell
 docker save platform-demo | gzip -c > platform-demo.tar.gz